Godzilla Minus One 2, Supernova and Monarch news

 Community Stats

 This Godzilla Movie community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,120 posts by 48,302 members (6 are online now).
-The Godzilla Versus Forum is the most recently active forum.
-The latest Forum topic added was: Biollante vs. Orga - Who Wins?
+Scified hosts a network of online fan-site communities containing 406,207 posts by 48,419 members (17 are online now).
+The Godzilla x Kong: Supernova Forum is the most recently active forum.
+The latest Forum topic added was: Godzilla movies that you would consider to be escapsim

 VIPWhat are VIP?AdminModeratorSpecial TitleMember